 What is Health Decisions Resources?

-Health Decisions Resources is a grant making program of Massachusetts Health Decisions, Inc. (MHD), a 501(c)(3) tax exempt charitable organization.
+Health Decisions Resources provides grant funding to nonprofit organizations nationwide.
+It is a program of Massachusetts Health Decisions, Inc. (MHD), a 501(c)(3) tax exempt charitable organization.
 For more than 25 years, MHD has conducted educational programs for health care professionals, primarily on ethical issues and clinician-patient communication skills.
 It has also provided extensive education programs for members of the general public, most often on advance directives and other issues involved in making good health care decisions.
 Over the years, MHD has worked closely with the Massachusetts Medical Society, Hospital Association, Department of Public Health, and other organizations to develop educational projects and conduct programs throughout Massachusetts and New England.

 Whom Do We Fund?

-We restrict our funding to nonprofit organizations with 501(c)(3) or similar tax-exempt status and educational organizations and institutions.
-However, funding is not limited to Massachusetts.
+We restrict our funding to nonprofit organizations in any state with 501(c)(3) or similar tax-exempt status and educational organizations and institutions.
+HDR’s grants are not limited to Massachusetts.

 What We Fund: Types of Projects & Programs We Support